asdf-a11/SoftwareRayTracer/README.md

 Place your .obj model along with any .mtl files in the models folder.
 Update main in main.cpp to load your file.
 Depending on your model changing the settings in Settings.hpp may increase performance.
 To move the camera in the scene it is wasd, e and q for rotation and v and space for vertical movement.

+## Change log
+Covers the main features of each new version.

+#### Version 1.0.0
+- Utilizes BVH (bounding volume heirachy) to massivly reduce the number of face intersection tests.
+- Use of fibinacci latice for uniform sampling, provides less nose for fewer samples compared to random sampling
+- Combining triangles into quadralaterals where possible, to reduce the number of faces and improve performance

+#### Version 1.0.1

 ## Future improvments